mhendrey/triton-translation-tutorial/README.md

 dimensions of the input data.
 For this model, we are going to send just a 1-d array that has just one element in.
 This will be the entire contents of the document.
-A future improvement, that will be left to the student, would be to run language identification on the different chunks of the document better handle documents that contain more than one language in them.
+A future improvement, that will be left to the student, would be to run language identification on the different chunks of the document to better handle documents that contain more than one language in them.

 ```